 Physical and ecological characteristics

 With an area of approximately 26.5 square kilometers and a maximum depth of 82 meters, the lake has an average depth of 41.5 meters.
-It is fed by eight mountain streams, ensuring the purity and clarity of its waters.
+It is fed by eight mountain streams, ensuring the purity and clarity of its water.

-The natural wonders of Lake Annecy
+Natural wonders of Lake Annecy

 Water purity and environmental management